nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 Some of the useful and educational add-on repositories are:

 * [Add-on Template]: this is the source code repository for the community add-on template.
-* [Place markers by Noelia Martinez](https://github.com/nvdaes/placeMarkers): adds place marker functionality and provides a good example on using text infos.
+* [Place markers by Noelia Martinez](https://github.com/nvdaes/placeMarkers): adds place marker functionality and provides a good example of using text infos.
 * [Windows 10 App Essentials by Joseph Lee](https://github.com/josephsl/wintenApps): provides improved support for Windows 10 and various universal apps, considered a classic in how global plugins and app modules work together and includes examples of overlay classes and control behaviors that derives from UI Automation objects.
 * [Read Feeds by Noelia Martinez](https://github.com/nvdaes/readFeeds): eases discovery of feeds on various websites and includes a simple example of storing and validating add-on settings.
 * [NVDA Remote Support by Christopher Toth and Tyler Spivey](https://github.com/nvdaremote/nvdaremote): a popular add-on used for remote troubleshooting and technical support, provides examples of how various external Python libraries are used.
-* [StationPlaylist Studio by Joseph Lee](https://github.com/josephsl/stationPlaylist): improves usage of StationPlaylist Studio, provides interesting examples on overlay classes and app API, use of threads, and add-on dialogs and other user interfaces.
+* [StationPlaylist by Joseph Lee](https://github.com/josephsl/stationPlaylist): improves usage of StationPlaylist Studio, provides interesting examples on overlay classes and app API, use of threads, and add-on dialogs and other user interfaces.

 ## Advanced Code Examples and Features